Rent a car for a road trip, or drive your own? 5 things to consider

 "Most people will be shocked at what it actually costs to own and operate their car," Brannon said.

-Fueling costs (i.e., gasoline or electric charging) are a financial consideration for both renters and car owners.
+Fueling costs, such as gasoline or electric charging, are a financial consideration for both renters and car owners.

 It may be possible to rent a more fuel-efficient vehicle and save money.
-For instance, renting a car that gets 40 miles per gallon versus a currently-owned one that gets 20 mpg would, all else equal, will cut fuel costs in half.
+For instance, renting a car that gets 40 miles per gallon versus a currently owned one that gets 20 mpg would, all else equal, cut fuel costs in half.

 "If you have an old car that's fuel inefficient, it might make sense to rent something," Moody said.